Historic Centres of Kanazawa and Takaoka

 2 Takaoka Castle Ruins Castle

-3 Kenroku-en Feudal lord garden
+3 Kenroku-en domain lord garden

 5 Graveyard of the Maeda family, lords of Kaga domain Maeda family cultural properties/Grave